-- How tense are the muscles in your arms, legs, back and neck?
+- How tense are your arms, legs, back, and neck muscles?

-- Reflect back to events in your life that create a strong emotion in you– one positive and one negative.
+- Reflect on events in your life that create a strong emotion in you– one positive and negative.

-Take the time to re-create the event in your mind so that you can feel the emotions stirred in you.
+Take time to re-create the event in your mind so you can feel the emotions stirred in you.

 - Do they affect your heart rate and breathing?

 - Do your muscles feel tense?